jdzianok/chery/README.md

 # Chery

 It's a project of a website that helps you donate redundant things for charity organizations.
 You can log in or register as a new user through firebase.
-You can also send a message.
+You can also send a message using the contact form.
 In the near future, I want to add a subpage where you will fill the form to donate your stuff for dedicated charity.

 App was created with `create-react-app`